-I will admit that in hindsight the reveal was obvious, but at the time it took me a some time to figure it out.
-I had a really hard time getting the good ending in this route, first landing one of the bad endings which came right out of left field…I really did not see that coming at all, it was almost too random to be believable (especially when you haven’t played any other routes).
-Other than that the route was pretty good, everything lined up nicely plot-wise and Shin didn’t have a single out of character moment, all in all a solid route.
+I will admit that in hindsight the reveal was obvious.
+But, at the time it took me a while to figure out what was really going on.
+I had a really hard time getting the good ending in this route.
+The first ending I got was one of the bad endings which was a lot darker than I anticipated.
+It was almost too random to be believable (especially when you haven’t played any other routes).
+Other than that the route was pretty good.
+Everything lined up nicely plot-wise and Shin didn’t have a single out of character moment.
+All in all a solid route.

 *Side Note: I will not have an MC/Heroine section in this review…I feel that there just isn’t enough about her to fill an entire section in this game.
 I was actually really disappointed by the MC in this game.

 They suspect that Shin may have caused her accident and drag him back to the police station for questioning.
 However, without her memories she is unable confirm whether Shin is really responsible for her accident or not.
-To be honest, I had a really hard time trusting Shin, he constantly lies or omits the truth in order to test and/or protect the MC.
-While his intentions are good his tactics just make him seem even more suspicious, up until the end I actually thought he’d pushed the MC off that cliff.
+To be honest, I had a really hard time trusting Shin.
+He constantly lies or omits the truth in order to test/protect the MC.
+While his intentions are good his tactics just make him seem even more suspicious.
+Up until the end I actually thought he’d pushed the MC off that cliff.
 His personality doesn’t help much either, he is distant and keeps his thoughts and feelings to himself.
 He also has to contend with the negative stigma associated with his father’s crime.
-But, despite the mounting suspicions of their friends and the police, Shin manages to maintain a cool and level head through the entire route.
+But, despite the mounting suspicions of their friends and the police.
+Shin manages to maintain a cool and level head through the entire route.

 The relationship between the MC and Shin is extremely cute.
 He is not one to sugar coat anything, especially with the MC.
 He is blunt, not afraid to hurt people’s feelings by telling them the truth.
 In fact he actually tells the MC that she sucks at singing, which motivates her to practice more.
 In time she gets better and her beautiful singing makes him fall head over heels in love.
 Motivated by love he attempts to learn bass, so he can join her band when he graduates.
-He then confesses unable to spend another day as just a childhood friend.
-He then spent three months building a romantic relationship with her, so as you can imagine, a little thing like amnesia isn’t going to stand in the way of him getting his girl.
+Shin then confesses unable to spend another day as just a childhood friend.
+He then spent three months building a romantic relationship with her, so a little thing like amnesia isn’t going to stand in the way of him getting his girl.

-Do I Recommend His Route?
+Do I Recommend Shin’s Route?

-I know it seems like I had a lot of complaints, but I really did like this route, I recommend Shin, sure he’s a meanie sometimes, but not once did I ever doubt his devotion towards the MC.
+I know it seems like I had a lot of complaints.
+But I really did like this route.
+I recommend Shin, sure he’s a meanie sometimes, but not once did I ever doubt his devotion towards the MC.